mattthw/MeanFind/README.md

-This is the Mean, Median, Mode application on the google play store made by me.
+This is the Mean, Median, Mode application on the google play store.
+Feel free to make a pull request, comment, or file an bug.
+I will only make updates to this application if it breaks (unless there is a small request/ bugfix!).
+It was made to help learn the Android development process and imo the code is sloppy.